REACH AN HONEST AND EQUITABLE SETTLEMENT OUT OF COURT THROUGH COLLABORATIVE DIVORCE.

 A collaborative divorce, on the other hand, encourages constructive communication, honest disclosure, and creative problem-solving.
 As both parties work together to resolve their differences, they create an environment of respect.
 By keeping an eye toward the future, they come up with a workable, mutually agreeable settlement.
 Restructured families get off to a good start with both parents actively planning together for their “new normal.”

-Why Choose Wendy as Your Collaborative Divorce Attorney?
+Why Choose Wendy as Your Collaborative Divorce Lawyer?

 As a certified Collaborative Divorce Attorney who has completed Advanced Mediation and Collaborative Training, Wendy Alton is intimately familiar with the collaborative process.
 She has seen it work wonders for clients—even in the most contentious and emotional of cases.
 She can confidently guide clients through the process, empowering them to find creative solutions to their challenges until they reach a workable and agreeable settlement.
 The collaborative process allows them to move forward with their lives in a healthier way.